[CF]

 2. Check Photograph

-For likeness, obvious age difference etc.
+For likeness, and apparent age difference, etc.

 3. Identifiers